4levity/BeaconWise/README.md

 Add support for BLE, NFC beacons.

-@merlin suggested that API on crime data could alert you via wearable if you're entering an area with higher crime.
+Alex Glo suggested that API on crime data could alert you via wearable if you're entering for example an area with higher crime.

-@mattbellis pointed out that if we wanted to, we could detect ultrasound signals using simple analog circuits which would be much smaller and use a lot less power than doing fast Fourier transforms on digital data - so that ultrasound beacon detectors could be made very small and low power - built into the wearable instead of connected to another device over Bluetooth Low Energy.
+Matt Bellis pointed out that if we wanted to, we could detect ultrasound signals using simple analog circuits which would be much smaller and use a lot less power than doing fast Fourier transforms on digital data - so that ultrasound beacon detectors could be made very small and low power - built into the wearable instead of connected to another device over Bluetooth Low Energy.